mang0kitty/blog-1/source/_posts/docker-swarm.md

 long run.

-On the other side of the coin, there are classes of problems which are elegantly solved by Docker, most of them revolving around the concepts of <abbr title="Continuous Integration">CI</abbr>
+On the other side of the coin, there are classes of problems which are elegantly solved by Docker, most of them revolving around the concepts of CI and CD.
-and <abbr title="Continuous Deployment">CD</abbr>.
 If you're considering applying Docker to solve the problem of deploying services in a consistent, accessible and standardized manner then I'd say go for it.